‘Days Of Our Lives’ Spoilers: Chloe Returns To Salem, Blows Up Thrady Reunion

 After Theresa, Brady’s “great love” and mother of his child, abruptly left Salem, time went on and he eventually found himself falling head over heels in love with her sister Eve.
 Over time, true love began to blossom and with it, Brady’s heart became entwined with Eve’s.

 Brady and Eve’s relationship began as a cruel trick that was orchestrated by Victor.
-In previous episodes of Days of Our Lives, Brady (Eric Martsolf) duped Eve (Kassie DePaiva) into falling for him in an effort to regain the rights to Titan’s sister company, Basic Black.
+In previous episodes of Days of our Lives, Brady (Eric Martsolf) duped Eve (Kassie DePaiva) into falling for him in an effort to regain the rights to Titan’s sister company, Basic Black.
 In a case of fake it until you make it, Brady’s feelings eventually became genuine.

 Unbeknownst to Brady, and Days viewers alike, Theresa left Brady and their son Tate in order to save their lives.
 She has been held against her will in Mexico by a dangerous drug lord.
 When Chloe Lane (Nadia Bjorlin) was kidnapped by a man named Miguel earlier this month, Theresa’s story was revealed.
 Unfortunately, Theresa’s return to Salem has come at a price.